 As startups and small businesses attempt to get off the ground and grow their companies, the use of coworking spaces is becoming a popular option as a proper, temporary workspace.
 With the allure of free organic coffee, pool tables, lounge chairs, and numerous young business professionals working away on their laptops, coworking spaces provide many benefits.
 However, the real advantages of coworking spaces lies underneath the surface.

 An article published in the 2015 September issue of the Harvard Business Review found telecommuters who use coworking spaces tend to see their work as more meaningful, feel a greater sense of control over their work, and enjoy the community aspect that coworking spaces provide.

-With a coworking space, however, it is already set up and ready to use from day one, complete with desk space, internet, meeting rooms, and more.
+With a coworking space, however, it is already set up and ready to use from day one, complete with desk space, internet, printers, kitchens stocked with a variety of snacks and drinks, meeting rooms, communal areas with couches where workers can take a break before heading back to work, and more.
 And if something goes wrong, such as the printer jamming, the coworking space has people there to fix it.

 In addition, many workspaces come with assigned desks and equipment, so workers do not have to worry about taking their belongings home every night, or using their personal cell phones.

 3. Coworking spaces and community

 Another thing that small business owners tend to love about coworking spaces is the community that is formed.
 This is the perfect setup to allow for networking, and gives business owners the opportunity to help each other out, exchange ideas, and grow their companies.
 As people come together to work, they are able to form relationships that help to improve, not only their business lives, but their personal lives as well.
 Some coworking spaces provide events to promote engagement as part of a community, exchange ideas, and have some fun!
 With coworking spaces, you never know who you’ll meet and with whom you’ll end up collaborating.

 What the research says about coworking for small businesses